 - and a workshop on How To Pitch your Book from Handheld Press

 is now fully booked.
 We’re sorry to disappoint you.
 If you’d like to be added to the waiting list in case of cancellations, please email us at firstname.lastname@example.org.

-We are now planning a second retreat in Malvern on 18-22 January 2021.
-This is likely to take the same shape as the July 2020 retreat:
+We are now planning a second retreat in Malvern in 2021.
+This is likely to take the same shape as the January retreat:

 - from £375 per person